Atma1/roblox-remote-ban-discord-bot-in-javascript/README.md

 9. Deploy the bot to your server using the bot's invite link located in your discord developer portal and make sure every thing is norminal.
 10. Make sure in firebase firestore rules tab anyone can read the database otherwise you'll have to create a system on the roblox side to retrive the database authorization token(very tedious but worth the extra security).
 11. Create a connection from your roblox game to your Firebase Firestore database using firebase Firestore REST API.
+12. Add role for permission restricted command.
-12. Type !(or type your custom prefix)help for all  of the bot's commands.
+13. Type !(or type your custom prefix)help for all  of the bot's commands.

 ```

 ## Additional Documentation